Skip to content

 • Basic device and OS info (e.g., "iPhone 14, iOS 17")

-• The ads you saw and tapped, so AdMob can measure performance and pay publishers
+• The ads you saw and tapped, so AdMob can serve, frequency-cap, secure, and measure ads and pay publishers

 What AdMob does not receive: your name, email, phone number, contacts, usuals, friends, messages, or photos.